-Fair use, or Fair Dealing as it is called in Singapore, permits the limited use of copyrighted work without the need to obtain permission from the copyright holder.
+Fair Use permits the limited use of copyrighted work without the need to obtain permission from the copyright holder.
 Singapore copyright law permits a certain amount of copying for the purposes of:

 Limited use means as long as the copying limits are observed, i.e.